rwurdig/Data-Engineer-Project/README.md

 git clone https://github.com/rwurdig/Data-Engineer-Project.git
 ````

-4. Open you terminal in linux / prompt in windows
-5. Drive into the Data-Engineer-Project directory:
+4. Open Terminal: Open your terminal if you're using a Linux-based system or Command Prompt if you're on Windows.
+5. Navigate to Project Directory: Change your current directory to where the Data-Engineer-Project is located.

 ````
-cd Data-Engineer-Project
+cd path/to/Data-Engineer-Project
 ````

-6. Run the commands to start the containers (make sure you are in the same directory of docker-compose.yaml):
+6. Start Containers: Ensure you are in the directory containing the docker-compose.yaml file and execute the following command to start all the Docker containers.

 ````
-docker-compose up
+docker-compose up -d
 ````
-7. In the config, airflow is running in the port 8080 with user admin and password admin.
+7. Airflow Configuration: By default, Airflow is configured to run on port 8080.
+You can log in using the username admin and password admin.
-8. Find the DAG trips-processing and click on the Play Button and after in Trigger Dag.
+8. Trigger Airflow DAG: In the Airflow UI, locate the DAG named trips-processing.
+Click on the "Play" button and then on "Trigger DAG".
-9. Wait for the DAG sensor starts to listen to the HDFS directory.
+9. Activate HDFS Sensor: Wait until the DAG sensor starts listening to the HDFS directory for incoming data.
+10. Data Ingestion:
-10. If you are using Linux, open another terminal, drive into the Data-Engineer-Project folder and run the command:
+Linux: Open another terminal, navigate to the Data-Engineer-Project directory, and run the appropriate script.
+Windows: Navigate to the Data-Engineer-Project directory and execute the .bat file.
 ````
-make add-file
+# Run the data ingestion script
+./your-script.sh  # For Linux
+your-script.bat   # For Windows
 ````
 If you are using Windows, drive into the Data-Engineer-Project and run the .bat:
 ````